Schema style guide¶

 The fact is calculated from details that are unpublished.
 For example, many jurisdictions don’t publish unsuccessful bidders.
 As such, we include a

-field, in addition to atenderers
+numberOfTenderersfield, in addition to atenderersarray.

 Avoid adding fields for facts that can be calculated from other fields.
 This introduces the possibility of inconsistent values.
 Some exceptions: